tommyc4/Dynamic-Speed-Paddle/README.md

 # Dynamic-Speed-Paddle
-A Pong Inspired Game I Made
+A Pong Inspired Game I Made with HTML, CSS, and JS.